 Get a Fee Waiver for Applying to or Attending a “Fly-In” Program

 Certain “Fly-In Programs” offer application fee waivers to students who attend early recruitment programs.

 One example is the Future Achievers of Science and Technology, or FAST Programs, at Harvey Mudd College.

-Not only are FAST programs absolutely free for selected seniors and juniors, those program participants also receive a fee waiver so they don’t have to pay the school’s usual $70 fee charged for freshman applications.
+Not only are FAST programs free for selected seniors and juniors, but those program participants also receive a fee waiver, so they don’t have to pay the school’s usual $70 fee charged for first-year applications.

 Even if you don’t get into a Fly-In program, simply applying to attend one of these free campus visits could make you eligible for a college application fee waiver.

 That’s the case with Amherst, which gives a fee waiver for its $60 application to students selected to attend the school’s Diversity Open House, as well as students who apply to the Fly-In Program but who are not invited.

 The fee waiver is intended to encourage that latter group of students to still consider Amherst and apply to the school.

 Suppose you or a key family member has recently experienced a great financial hardship or a major change in household or economic circumstances.
 In that case, many schools will waive their application fees as long as you explain and document those circumstances.